Wednesday. September 7.

 Most debarking passengers headed to a taxi area.
 There was a blast of heat as we left the air conditioning of the airport.
 A young, short woman tried to grab my bag.
 She did have a uniform of some kind on.
 “Do you want a cab?”
 Yeah, sure.
 I let her roll my precious Rick Steves bag to a taxi in a nearby parking lot.
 She greeted a driver and I was off.
 It had looked chaotic, but it had been organized chaos.
 The driver was friendly.
 “Is this your first time in Rome?”
 He congratulated me for finally making it to Rome and started pointing out sights.

 I arrived at the King Hotel on the Via Sistina 131.
 Carlo was at the front desk.
 He was a hyper bundle of nerves.
 I won’t try to duplicate his accent.
 “Do me a favor.
 You’re room isn’t ready, so I moved you to a suite for tonight.
 Just do me one favor.
 When you leave in the morning have your bag packed, and we’ll move it for you.”
 It didn’t seem to be a big inconvenience, and I’d get a suite!
 Sure, I’ll help you out.
 Maybe on the next trip I’ll learn to sweat a hotel on something like this.
-Get a free night, or something.
+Get a free night out of it.

 Carlo was friendly but he acted like he was trapped behind the desk.
 He shakes his leg while he’s talking.
 There’s a constant release of nervous energy.
 “Can I have your passport?”
 He would make a copy and give it back to me later.
 This seemed a bit odd.
 At the other hotels they had made a copy right away and handed it back to me with the key.
 Here I would have to get it back “later.”
 He gave me a key with a heavy iron keychain.
 In Italy you check the key at the desk when you go out.
 “It’s for security.
 Don’t worry.
 Someone will be here all night.”
 I learned it is the Italian way, but it did seem a little strange at first.